-Bond Counsel is also of the opinion that, under existing law, interest on the Bonds is exempt from the New Hampshire personal income tax on interest and dividends.
+Bond Counsel is also of the opinion that, under existing law, the Bonds and the interest thereon and the income therefrom are exempt from New Hampshire taxation except for transfer, inheritance and estate taxes, if any.
 Bond Counsel expresses no opinion regarding any other New Hampshire tax consequences arising with respect to the Bonds.
 Bond Counsel also has not opined as to the taxability of the Bonds or the income therefrom under the laws of any state other than New Hampshire.
 A complete copy of the proposed form of opinion of Bond Counsel is set forth in Appendix C hereto.